sevco.io

 Select ID

-For the second rule in our query, we will return to the Devices tab, select MalwareBytes Nebula as our Source, Source as our Attribute, and does not exist as our Condition.
+For the second rule in our query, we will return to the Devices tab, select MalwareBytes Nebula as our Source, Source Configuration as our Attribute, and does not exist as our Condition.

 Query rule that reads Malware Bytes Source does not exist